QuentinRa/blog.quentinra.dev/programming-languages/others/documents/markdown/index.md

 #### Paragraphs

 A paragraph is a block of text.
-Leave of blank line to close it.
+Leave a blank line to close it.

 <div class="row row-cols-md-2"><div>